 A ceiling drip makes residents feel exposed

-Water above a bed, kitchen, closet, light fixture, or child room feels urgent before staff know whether the source is plumbing, roof, HVAC, appliance, or another unit.
+Water above a bed, kitchen, closet, light fixture, or child room feels urgent before staff know whether the source is plumbing, roof, HVAC, appliance, or the unit above.

 The first answer needs facts, not guesses

 Residents may ask whether it is safe, who caused it, whether someone is coming tonight, and whether the owner knows.
-The call path needs active water, photos, affected rooms, source clues, access, and staff-only exceptions.
+The intake path needs active water, photos, affected rooms, source clues, access, repeat history, and staff-only exceptions.

 Owners and vendors need different summaries